Nobody Can Ever Predict When You Are Going To Die, Even If You Have Cancer

 Death is a sure thing, but when and by what means is never a thing we can know in advance.
 Yes, having a cancer diagnosis, especially having an advanced and aggressive cancer does increase our risk for an earlier death, but an increase in the risk of death and dying is not the same.
 Only time will provide us the answer.

-In 1963, the well known scientist-philosopher Dr. Stephen Hawkins was told by his doctors that he had two years left before he should expect to die.
-We are writing this in 2017, Dr. Hawkins is still alive, and we believe that the doctors who told him that he had only two years left are probably dead!
+When he was still a graduate student in 1963, the well known scientist-philosopher Dr. Stephen Hawkins was told by his doctors that he had two years left before he should expect to die.
+Dr. Hawkins passed away in Marchh of 2018, 55 years after he was told that he had only two years left.
+We believe that the doctors who told Dr. Hawkins that he had only two years died many years before his demise!

 Yes, you have cancer, but there is NO way to know how long you have left to walk this earth.
 Is it a good idea to live each day as if it is your last?
 Yes, it is, but living your life with that in mind is the way everyone should live, whether or not you have cancer.